bevry/cachely/README.md

         )
     )

-// wait for the cache to invalidate itself setTimeout(function() {
+// wait 3000ms for the cache to invalidate itself setTimeout(function() {
-    // do an second fetch of the data cachely
+    // do a second fetch of the data cachely
         .resolve()
         .catch(console.error)